jlafer/studio-rpt/README.md

 ## Known limitations
 - Only voice flows are currently supported by the `report` command.
 - There is no data on flow config (e.g., DTMF-allowed on menu, timeout values).
-- There is no selecting of steps by widget class - only by name(s) or other step variable.
 - There is no count of repeated menus due to a timeout.
 - The granularity of timing is 1 second.
 - There is no Task SID for tasks that are sent to be routed.
 This would make it easier to join the studiorpt data with that in Flex WFO.